wp-plugins/custom-content-by-country/readme.txt

 = What is CloudFlare and how does it relate to this plugin? =

-If you're site isn't using CloudFlare, you really should consider it.
+If your site isn't using CloudFlare, you really should consider it.

 Separately, if you are using it on your site, you have a slight optimization where I use a parameter that CloudFlare sends that gives the users location saving me an SQL query.